 The placement of the links and other details surrounding the exchange are entirely based on the negotiation between the two parties involved.
 There is no rule that governs link exchanges.

-Is Link Exchange a Good Strategy?
+Is Link Exchange a good strategy?

 Link exchange used to be very common in the past, when webmasters realized that the number of backlinks was an important criteria for search engine algorithms.
 But since this type of cross-promotion would often be abused and would many times lead to “link schemes”, the impact that it has on SEO has decreased.
-There is still some debate whether applying this strategy is effective or not, but most experts agree that if you decide to do link exchange, you should at least consider the relevance and authority of those you are doing the exchange with.
+There is still some debate whether applying this strategy is effective or not, but most experts agree that if you decide to do a link exchange, you should at least consider the relevance and authority of those you are doing the exchange with.